 - Chalet hosts.

-Catered ski chalet companies usually have one or two staff members to cook and serve up breakfast and an evening meal.
+Catered ski chalet companies usually have one or two staff members to cook and serve up an evening meal.
 Sometimes a cake or biscuits will be left for guests in the afternoon (or delicious afternoon tea if you stay with us!).
 The Whitebeam chalet hosts are awesome.
 We train them well every year to make sure they work to a really high standard and can cater to your needs.

 - Linen, towels and toiletries.